 Industrial workplace injuries hit a record low in 2014, the result of aggressive efforts to improve Kentucky’s abysmal death and health rankings.
 The Kentucky Labor Cabinet’s Occupational Safety and Health Program has worked diligently to increase access to high quality training and education for workers and managers.
-Though these efforts have shown initial success, industrial injuries still occur on a regular basis, and it is important to understand your options if you or a loved one are injured.
+Though these efforts have shown initial success, industrial injuries still occur on a regular basis, and it is important to understand your options if you or a loved one suffer a work injury.

 Employers Are Responsible for Maintaining a Safe Workplace

 Employers across the U.S., including in Kentucky, have a responsibility to create a safe work environment for their employees.
 This responsibility requires employers to provide proper training on equipment and safety protocol, as well as protective gear appropriate to the job being done.
 Employers must also inspect and repair equipment regularly and as is necessary to ensure the soundness of the equipment for operation.